Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: Introduction

 \subsection{Background}

-Throughout this paper, I will work at the prime $p=2$.
-Recall that Morava $K$-theory $K(2)$ is the unique ring spectrum with coefficients

-for $v_2$ in degree $6$, and with formal group law the Honda formal group law $F_2$ of height $2$.
+In this paper, we work at the prime $p=2$.
+Recall that Morava $K$-theory $K(2)$ is the unique ring spectrum with coefficients $K(2)_* = \F_{2}[v_2^{\pm 1}]$, for $v_2$ in degree $6$, and with formal group law the Honda formal group law $F_2$ of height $2$.
 The group $\Sn_2$ is the group of automorphisms of $F_2$ over $\F_{4}$.
 The extended Morava stabilizer group $\G_2$ is the extension of $\Sn_2$ by the Galois group.
-Morava $E$-theory $E_2$ is the spectrum which classifies isomorphism classes of deformations of $F_{2}$.
+Morava $E$-theory $E_2$ is the Landweber exact spectrum for which $\pi_0E_2$ corepresents isomorphism classes of deformations of $F_{2}$.
 Its homotopy groups can be described as follows.
 Let $\zeta$ be a primitive third root of unity and let